 Worse yet when you’re feeling homesick and see those images from your hometown.
 It’s going to make you feel like you’re missing out.

 So just in general but especially when you’re feeling sad, put the phone down and step away.
 We don’t need that negativity, or should I say unnatural positivity here to make us feel bad about our lives.
+How about including some positivity and confidence affirmations?

 5. Do Something You Love